City-Angel/EQ-Notes/README.md

     - copy MS\x86\*.* C:\EverQuest
 2. launch dgVoodooCpl.exe
 3. config
-    - click ".\" button on the right of the location bar
+    - click the ".\" button on the right of the location bar
     - on General tab
         - check Windowed
         - check Enumerate refresh rates